dantleech/blog/source/_posts/2020-08-05-haarlem-ferry.md

 year (breakfast is €11, dinner €29, coffee is €3.95).
 Internet is stupid expensive (e.g. €20 for 24h).

-I am cutting this blog post short as I will not have internet later on.
+I am cutting this blog post short as I will not have internet later on, but should arrive in Newcastle at around 9am and the can start cycling north.